SOUTHERN PARTNERS FUND

 Democratic Philanthropy In Action

 Applicants may request general support or project support.
-In SPF’s 2019 grants cycle, organizations had to have operating budgets of $350,000 or less to receive general support.
-Organizations with operating budgets over $350,000 could apply for project support only.
+In SPF’s 2021 grants cycle, organizations had to have operating budgets of $350,000 or less to receive general support.
+Organizations with operating budgets over $350,000 can apply for project support only.
+The same applies for 2023.

 A site visit is required for new applicants, a phone interview is sufficient for previous grantees.
-Members of SPF grants committees will contact organizations being considered to schedule a site visit or phone interview.
+Members of SPF’s grants committee will contact organizations being considered to schedule a site visit or phone interview.
+We are still relying primarily on virtual meetings, but stay tuned as we hope to resume in-person meetings as soon as possible.

-SPF’s grants committees, made up of SPF members, make grants decisions which are then ratified by the Board.
-In most cases groups are notified of grants decisions by mid-October.
+SPF’s grants committee, made up of SPF members, makes grants decisions which are then ratified by the Board.
+Groups will be notified of grants decisions after October 1st, 2023.

 Grantees must submit a final report on the use of their grant, as described in their application.
 New requests will not be considered until all final reports have been submitted.

 If an organization has received five consecutive years of regular grant cycle funding, it must take a year off before making a new grants request.
-Organizations unsure about grants status may contact SPF’s program department at email@example.com.
-To receive announcements regarding the regular grants cycle, groups must contact the program department at firstname.lastname@example.org and request that they be placed in their email database.
+Organizations unsure about grants status may contact SPF’s program department at firstname.lastname@example.org.
+To receive announcements regarding the regular grants cycle, groups must contact the program department at email@example.com and request to be added to their email database.350

 Applicants must fall within SPF’s guidelines and have a focus on grassroots community organizing in the rural South, in one or more of SPF’s initiatives or program areas.
 Existing grantees or organizations new to SPF may apply.

 Discretionary fund resources are limited.
-Organizations may submit a maximum of two requests per year at up to $1500 each for a total reward of $3,000 per year.
+Organizations may submit a maximum of two requests per year for a total reward of $3,500 per year.

 Discretionary funding areas: